 The General Education Program reports to the Office of the Associate Provost and Dean of Undergraduate Studies.

 General Education requirements apply to all students pursuing bachelor’s degrees offered by the University of Michigan-Flint.

-Program goals focus on four areas:
+12 program outcomes focus on four areas:

 General Education Program Leadership